-Retirement benefits are designed so that you get the full benefit if you wait until full retirement age, now 66 and 2 months for people born in 1955, 66 and 4 months for those born in 1956, and is gradually rising to 67 over the next several years.
+Retirement benefits are designed so that you get the full benefit if you wait until full retirement age, which is 66 and 2 months for people born in 1955, 66 and 4 months for those born in 1956, and is gradually rising to 67 for people born in 1960 or later.
 If you file early, Social Security reduces the monthly payment by 5/9 of 1 percent for each month before full retirement age, up to 36 months, and 5/12 of 1 percent for each additional month.

 Suppose you will turn 62, the earliest age to claim retirement benefits, in 2022.
 For people born in 1960, full retirement age is 67.

-Filing at 62, 58 months early, permanently reduces your monthly benefit by 29.2 percent.
-If you would have been entitled to $1,000 a month at full retirement age, you will get about $708 if you start benefits when you turn 62.
+Filing at 62, 60 months early, permanently reduces your monthly benefit by 30 percent.
+If you would have been entitled to $1,000 a month at full retirement age, you will get $700 if you start benefits when you turn 62.

 Here's what the reduction would be in subsequent years